GennadyGS/CubeSharp/CubeSharp.md

     IndexDefinition.Create("C", "Customer C"));
 ```

-Method `DimensionDefinition.Create<TSource, TIndex>(...)` is generic with following type arguments:
+The method `DimensionDefinition.Create<TSource, TIndex>(...)` is generic with:
-- `TSource` - the type of source source collection's item;
+- `TSource`: The type of the source collection's item.
-- `TIndex` - the type of index, that is basically type of field, specified in `indexSelector` parameter; in our example it is the type of `order.CustomerId`, which is inferred as string.
+- `TIndex`: The type of the index, i.e., the field specified in `indexSelector`.

-Method `DimensionDefinition.Create(...)` has the following parameters:
+Parameters:
-- `indexSelector` - lambda function (more precisely expression), basically specifying which field of source collection will be used as index, in our example `order => order.CustomerId`; more generally, `indexSelector` calculates index value on base of arbitrary expression:
+- `indexSelector`: A lambda (or expression) specifying which field of the source collection to use as the index.
+More generally, it can compute the index from any expression.

 ```csharp
 DimensionDefinition.Create(